Flag Day Worksheets (12 free coloring pages)

 In 1916, President Woodrow Wilson issued a proclamation that officially established June 14 as a holiday.
 But it wasn’t until 1949 that it became a national holiday, and President Harry Truman signed it into law.

-flag day coloring pages
+flag day worksheets

 History of the flag of America coloring pages